lulf/kafka-static-quota-plugin/README.md

 # Kafka Static Quota Plugin

 This is a broker quota plugin for Apache Kafka to allow setting a per-broker limits statically in configuration.
-The quota plugin ignores client ids, users etc, and applies quota across all clients.
+The quota plugin assigns a shared quota across all client ids and users.

 To build the plugin: